-Our crawl over crawl last feature allows you to compare two different crawls and stresses out crawl evolutions.
+Our Crawl over Crawl feature allows you to compare two different crawls and displays crawl evolutions.

-It follows our last release about ‘Trends’ that gave you the opportunity to spot global trends between different crawls.
-Here, you can access complete views of your SEO improvements and highlight differences between crawls on a given theme.
-We have thus included new types of graphs to read your data.
+In 2016, it built on our previous release about ‘Trends’ that gave you the opportunity to spot global trends between different crawls.
+Now you can access complete views of your SEO improvements and highlight differences between crawls on a given theme.
+The Crawl over Crawl updated included new types of graphs to read your data.

 You read a sunburst like a traditional pie.
 These graphics are very useful to follow the evolution of a website, crawl after crawl or to check differences between two versions of a website (between a live version and during a restructuration for instance).

 This multi-level pie chart lets you compare two crawls depending on a given theme:

 - The first level and inner circle : shows the pages belonging to the first crawl (the older crawl).

 - The second level and outside circle : shows the pages of the second crawl (the newer one) that correspond to each segment of the inner circle.

 So you can easily find, for example, indexable pages in the first crawl that are no longer in the second one and vice versa.

 In this chart, the inner circle shows the repartition of pages from the first crawl point of view (the older one).
 You can see that there are indexable pages, no indexable pages and pages that were not in the first crawl but appear in the second (the grey section).